FrittenToni/flowzz-shopping-helper/README.md

   <img src="static/flowzz-shopping-helper.png" height="400px"/>
 </div>

 Elevate your cannabis shopping experience with the Flowzz Shopping Helper.
-This powerful browser extension for Chrome,Firefox and Edge seamlessly integrates with flowzz.com, allowing you to effortlessly compare strains and prices across multiple vendors.
+This powerful browser extension for Chrome, Firefox and Edge seamlessly integrates with flowzz.com, allowing you to effortlessly compare strains and prices across multiple vendors.
 Whether you're a medical user or a connoisseur, this tool is designed to make your search for the perfect strain quick, easy, and tailored to your needs.

 **Hint:** This extension has been fully generated with the help of ChatGTP.